Why native email signature tools don’t work for enterprise IT

 Manual processes slow teams down and increase risk

-Email signature templates render differently across devices and email clients
+Inconsistent rendering: Templates display differently across devices and email clients.

-According to our State of Business Email 2025 report:
+According to our State of Business Email 2025 report, the scale of this problem is clear:

-35% of IT professionals say email signature management is one of their most time-consuming tasks
+35% of IT professionals rank email signature management among their most time-consuming responsibilities.

 In enterprise environments, thousands of emails are sent daily both internally and externally.
 But when there’s no control over the email signatures that go with them, risk follows.